 \subsubsection{Choosing the fraction of the least values range}

 One more parameter used with NNs is the fraction of the least predicted values when producing the individuals for the NN-assisted random mutation operator.
-The simple relation for determining the optimal value is proposed~\eqref{eq:alpha_estimate}.
-Following the results presented in section~\ref{sec:F_alpha}, the value $\alpha^* = 0.002$ must be close to the optimal one for all the NNs trained in this work.
+The simple relation for determining the optimal value is proposed in~\eqref{eq:alpha_estimate}.
+Following the results presented in Section~\ref{sec:F_alpha}, the value of $\alpha^* = 0.002$ must be close to the optimal one for all the NNs trained in this work.
 The numerical experiments performed focus on validating these predictions.

-This test series performs the experiments for the HES configuration with 5~soft and 5~random mutations, and with four $\alpha$ values: 0.002, 0.01, 0.05, and 0.2.
-The corresponding results, together with the optimization results for the random mutation operator without NN filtering, are summarized in Figure~\ref{fig:alpha}.
-The clear tendency to improve the quality of optimization with decreasing the $\alpha$ parameter can be seen (except only the \texttt{cube40} system and 7~parameter solver configuration), which coincides with predictions~\eqref{eq:alpha_estimate}.
+This test series performs the experiments for the HES configuration with five soft and five random mutations and with four $\alpha$ values: 0.002, 0.01, 0.05, and 0.2.
+The corresponding results are summarized in Figure~\ref{fig:alpha}.
+The clear tendency to improve the quality of optimization with decreasing the $\alpha$ parameter can be seen (except only for the \texttt{cube40} system and 7-parameter solver configuration), which coincides with predictions~\eqref{eq:alpha_estimate}.
 Reducing $\alpha$ from 0.2 to 0.002 results in a 25\% reduction in SLAE solution time while maintaining the HES calculation time.